Best Mortgage Lenders of 2020

-Finding the “best mortgage lender” to buy or refinance your home means working with a lender whose strengths line up perfectly with your specific needs.
+The “best mortgage lender” is the lender whose strengths line up perfectly with your specific needs.

-If you’re thinking about buying a house or refinancing, keep reading to learn about the best mortgage lenders.
+If you’re thinking about buying or refinancing, keep reading to learn about the best mortgage lenders.

 I recommend the following lenders and services as you shop for your loan.
-Most of these lenders work well for first-time buyers, too:
+Most of these lenders work well for first-time homebuyers, too:

 - LendingTree: Best for Comparing Lenders